 - Wear protective gear: While the risk is lower, consider wearing an N95 mask and goggles during this second round.

-The Health Risks of Construction Dust
+What Are the Health Risks of Construction Dust?

 If your renovation project involves sanding, sawing, or cutting, the resulting dust may contain harmful particles.
 Prolonged exposure to these particles can lead to respiratory issues, especially for those with pre-existing conditions like asthma or allergies.